andreslond/typescript-review/readme.md

 # TypeScript Quick Review

-It's a quick review about TypeScript, its fundaments and diffenrents against JavaScript.
+It's a quick review of TypeScript, its basics, and how it differs from JavaScript.

 ## Usage
 Just read it.